tldayan/order-summary-component-main/README.md

 This project was completed as part of the Frontend Mentor challenges.
 Special thanks to the team at Frontend Mentor for providing the design and specifications for this project.

 Feel free to customize and enhance the project as per your requirements.
-Happy coding!